WWRM: Switch to WWRM

-In 1993, Cox Broadcasting, owners of WWRM (then at 107.3, as "Warm 107"), bought WYNF, as part of a trade with CBS Radio, also involving stations in Dallas.
+In 1993, Cox Broadcasting, owners of WWRM (107.3 FM), bought WYNF, as part of a trade with CBS Radio, also involving stations in Dallas.
 The studios were relocated back to St. Petersburg at The Koger Center.
 By that point, rival rock station WXTB had surpassed WYNF in the Arbitron ratings, eventually forcing WYNF to make a format change.

-On August 16, 1993, at 10 a.m., WYNF stopped playing rock music and began simulcasting WSUN's talk radio programming.
-Seven days later, Cox relocated the Soft Adult Contemporary format of "Warm 107" and its WWRM call sign to 94.9, becoming "Warm 94.9".
+On August 16, 1993, at 10 am, WYNF stopped playing rock music and began simulcasting WSUN's talk radio programming.
+Seven days later, Cox relocated the soft adult contemporary format of "Warm 107" and its WWRM call sign to 94.9, becoming "Warm 94.9".